-We have commissioned external service providers with tasks such as sales and marketing services, contract management, payment handling, programming, data hosting and hotline services.
-We have chosen these service providers carefully and review them regularly, especially regarding their diligent handling and protection of the data that they have saved.
-All service providers are obliged to maintain confidentiality and to abide by the statutory provisions.
+We involve external service providers with tasks such as sales and marketing services, contract management, payment handling, programming, data hosting and hotline services.
+We have chosen those service providers carefully and monitor them on a regular basis, especially regarding their diligent handling of and protection of the data that they store.
+All service providers are obliged to maintain confidentiality and to comply to the statutory provisions.
 Service providers may also be other Bosch group companies.

 4.7.3.
 Payment service providers